Larysha/MSc-Project/README.md

 ## 3.0 Transcription factor binding motif analysis

 The data for each antigen was read into seperate files and the aligned ChIP-Seq reads were visualised with the Integrative Genomics Viewer (IGV) to see more clearly where the TFBS and HMs occur in the PXDN gene for each cell line and treatment category.
-The question that arose was: if an antigen peak has been shown to appear in and around PXDN in a particular cell line, but doesn’t appear for this region in another – is it because the antigen does not occur or because it has not been tested for?
+The question that arose was: if an antigen peak has been shown to appear in and around PXDN in a particular cell line, but doesn’t appear for this region in another – is it because the antigen does not occur or because the relevant ChIP-Seq experiment has not been performed yet?
 To answer this question, the original, genome-wide ChIP-Seq experiment files were scanned for each of the antigens in figure 4, to determine which cell lines (and under what conditions) each antigen experiment had been conducted in.
 Based on this, select antigens were filtered out for further analysis.

 ## 3.1 ChIP-Seq FIMO scan